Adaptive Incremental Mixture Markov chain Monte Carlo: Simulations

 \subsection{Bimodal distribution}

-\begin{case} In this last example, $\targ_4$ is a posterior distribution defined on the state space $\Xset=\rset^d$, where $d\in\{4,10\}$.
+\begin{example} In this last example, $\targ_4$ is a posterior distribution defined on the state space $\Xset=\rset^d$, where $d\in\{4,10\}$.
 The likelihood is a mixture of two $d$-dimensional Gaussian distributions with weight $\lambda=0.5$, mean and covariance matrix as follows

 where for all $\rho>0$, $\text{AR}_\text{d}(\rho)$ is the $d$-dimensional first order autoregressive matrix whose coefficients are: